darash-desai/evolver/README.md

 ## `trigger`

-Object that specifies the trigger property to watch, property value that sets off a trigger, as well as other optional parameters such as trigger skipping.
+Object that specifies the trigger property to watch, property value that sets off a trigger, as well as other optional parameters such as trigger skipping. <br />[[back to top]](#triggers)

 ## `trigger.property`